The Final Countdown to Retire Early in 2026: A Monthly Guide

 December: finalize and celebrate

 Sure, you could spend the month debating whether Die Hard is a Christmas movie (it is), but there are better ways to use this time.
-Now’s the moment to finalize the details so you can work on popping champagne.
+Now’s the moment to finalize the details so you're ready to pop the champagne by year's end.

 Adjust tax withholding: Ensure retirement withdrawals don’t trigger surprise tax bills.